Low power continuous-wave all-optical magnetic switching in ferromagnetic nanoarrays: Introduction

-To test our working hypothesis, that AOMS is occurring by a plasmonically enhanced OISTR mechanism, we fabricated a set of Ni\textsubscript{50}Fe\textsubscript{50} (20 nm thickness) and Co (8 nm thickness) nanomagnetic arrays patterned on a Au/SiO$_2$ substrate (supplementary note 7), with the prediction that the switching fidelity would be as good or better in Ni\textsubscript{50}Fe\textsubscript{50} and significantly worse in pure Co.
+To test our working hypothesis that the observed AOMS is driven by a plasmonically enhanced OISTR mechanism, we fabricated a set of Ni\textsubscript{50}Fe\textsubscript{50} (20 nm thickness) and Co (8 nm thickness) nanomagnetic arrays patterned on a Au/SiO$_2$ substrate (supplementary note 7), with the prediction that switching fidelity/power threshold would be as good or better in Ni\textsubscript{50}Fe\textsubscript{50} and significantly worse in pure Co.
 Both predictions were confirmed in the subsequent experiments.
 For Ni\textsubscript{50}Fe\textsubscript{50}, isolated nanomagnet switches were observed at 3 mW ($\sim$ 14$\%$ reduction in power) across a broader range of nanomagnet dimensions compared to Ni\textsubscript{81}Fe\textsubscript{19}.
-Conversely, no switches were observed in Co nanostructures up to incident powers of 30 mW.
-These results give an indication, but not confirmation, of the switching mechanism.
-If an ultrafast process such as OISTR is indeed the mechanism then an interesting question is posed - why is a single deterministic reversal observed even after CW exposure times measured in seconds, rather than multiple stochastic reversals mediated by a continuous OISTR process?
-The well-established three-temperature model explanation is that the process occurs within a short timeframe after the exposure stimulus following which the system relaxes to an equilibrium, preventing further reversals during that exposure.
+Conversely, no switches were observed in Co nanostructures up to incident powers of 30 mW, consistent with the OISTR process.
+Previous OISTR studies focus on ultrafast spin dynamics, and the effects over longer timescales remain unknown.
+The use of CW exposure, as opposed to ultrafast, suggests OISTR may both stronger and persist for longer than previously expected, highlighting the need for dedicated studies at longer timescales.
+Whilst OISTR alone can not cause switching, the rapid redistribution of spins during the initial transient stages of excitation may be sufficient to nucleate a reversal.